sharad461/nepali-translator/README.md

 ## Results

 The BLEU scores of 7.6 and 4.3 (for supervised methods) that Guzman et al report in their paper are on their `devtest` set.
 There are actually two more sets they release: the validation set called `dev` set and the recently released (October 2019) `test` set.
 In the report linked above, we report only the scores on the `dev` set.
-We reproduce the their model using their [implementation](https://github.com/facebookresearch/flores/) to score it.
+We reproduce their model using their [implementation](https://github.com/facebookresearch/flores/) to score it.
 Here we report the scores on both `dev` and `devtest` sets.

 #### On `dev` set
 |Models   |Corpus size  |NE-EN   |EN-NE   |